Laugharne/solc_runs_dispatcher/README.md

 **Runs level**
 ```
+Optimizer Options:
   --optimize-runs n (=200)
       The number of runs specifies roughly how often each
       opcode of the deployed code will be executed across the
       lifetime of the contract.
 Lower values will optimize
       more for initial deployment cost, higher values will
       optimize more for high-frequency usage.
 ```

 **Opcodes output**
 ```
 Output Components:
-    --opcodes    Opcodes of the contracts.
+    --asm    EVM assembly of the contracts.
 ```

 ## Results